turboBasic/beBee/README.md

-# BeBee kinders' Hygge hub
+# What are we?
 <br>
+BeBee is a combination of environment and people.
+This is about kinders and [Hygge](https://en.wikipedia.org/wiki/Hygge).

 ## Our location and how to get there